open-pioneer/trails-core-packages/.changeset/bright-toes-refuse.md

 "@open-pioneer/runtime": minor
 ---

-runtime - api initialization does not longer block app start
+API initialization does no longer block rendering of the user interface.